liuzywen/BGRDNet/README.md

 # BGRDNet: RGB-D Salient Object Detection with a Bidirectional Gated Recurrent Decoding Network
-The paper has been published in Multimedia Tools and Applications.
+The paper has been published in Multimedia Tools and Applications.[paper]

 ##Abstract
 Traditional U-Net framework generates multi-level features by the successive convolution and pooling operations, and then decodes the saliency cue by progressive upsampling and skip connection.
 The multi-level features are generated from the same input source, but quite different with each other.
 In this paper, we explore the complementarity among multi-level features, and decode them by Bi-GRU.
 Since multi-level features are different in the size, we first propose scale adjustment module to organize multi-level features into sequential data with the same channel and resolution.
 The core unit SAGRU of Bi-GRU is then devised based on self-attention, which can effectively fuse the history and current input.
 Based on the designed SAGRU, we further present the bidirectional decoding fusion module,